from 0 review

 In the early morning, after enjoying breakfast and packing a lunch, embark on a trek to Bharmani Temple.
 The temple is located on a ridge and is a 3 km trek from Bharmour.
 In the evening, return to Bharmour and check into your hotel.

 In the morning, after breakfast, the troop will travel to the quaint village of Holi by taxi, covering a distance of 38 km.
 Holi is a charming valley town nestled on the banks of the Ravi River, renowned for its delicious red, royal, and golden apples, as well as walnuts.
 The troop will pass through Kharamukh and Garola before taking a break at the picturesque Choli Bridge on the banks of the Ravi River for some relaxation and enjoyment.
 From there, the troop will continue their journey towards Holi.
+Upon arrival in Holi, the troop will explore the small bazaar of the village before heading to Nayagram and the Laakewali Mata temple, located three kilometers beyond Nayagram.
+Lunch will be provided at the temple, allowing for a moment of respite and nourishment.
+The remainder of the day will be dedicated to acclimatization, with the troop settling in for an overnight stay at the campsite.

 The Laakewali Mata - Dharadi 10 km run is a fascinating journey that begins at Laakewali Mata, where the road ends.
 The troop will descend for 500 meters, cross a small suspension bridge, and then climb for one kilometer to reach the quaint village of Surie.
 After a brief stay in Surie, the troop will continue on to Urna village.
 Upon crossing a small Nallah near Urna, the trail leads to Khrudu via a ropeway.
 Khrudu serves as the meeting point for two paths - one through Bajol village and the other through which we have traveled.
 After a brief rest and lunch in Khrudu, the troop will proceed through Garonda Village.
 Crossing the Nala by a log bridge known locally as Trangdi, the path ascends steeply for one kilometer over a spur to reach the remote village of Dharadi.
 Dinner and overnight accommodations will be provided at the campsite.